 The Top 10 Things I learned In My First 30 Years Of Life: #5 - 1

-5. Build bridges don’t burn them
+5. Build bridges; don’t burn them

 One of my friends and mentors shared with me once three things that are a must for a healthy marriage, but I find them healthy for any relationship with people.

--Ask forgiveness quicklyDude.
+-Ask forgiveness quickly – Dude.
 This is the hard one.
 This takes so much humility and Christlikeness.
 When you offend or hurt someone, it’s easy to know it.
-My advice is deal with it quickly.
+My advice is to deal with it quickly.
 Humble yourself in both the eyes of man and of God.
-Don’t let the sun go down on anger and don’t let your pride destroy a relationship.
-Lots of times we like to ask forgiveness to others hoping or expecting them to do the same.
+Don’t let the sun go down on anger, and don’t let your pride destroy a relationship.
+Lots of times, we like to ask forgiveness from others, hoping or expecting them to do the same.
 That is not love, that is manipulation and selfishness.
-Ingredients that is sure to destroy any relationship you care about.
+Ingredients that are sure to destroy any relationship you care about.
 Don’t wait, don’t settle, go to them right now.

--Encourage oftenTo some this comes naturally and to others not so much.
-But guess what, it is commanded in Scripture.
+-Encourage often – To some, this comes naturally, and to others, not so much.
+But guess what?
+It is commanded in Scripture.
 So, if you aren’t good at it, then get busy getting good at it.
 Open communication is the key to any successful relationship.
 Build others up.
 Don’t wait until their dead to tell them how you feel about them while they are living.
 Be sweet.
 Be kind.
 Be honest in a gentle way.
-People should know exactly how you feel about them good or bad and in a way that is 100% truthful and 100% gracious.
-John Wooden was I believe the greatest coach of all time for the UCLA men’s basketball team.
+People should know exactly how you feel about them, good or bad, and in a way that is 100% truthful and 100% gracious.
+John Wooden was, I believe, the greatest coach of all time for the UCLA men’s basketball team.
 He would always say, “Consider the rights of others before your own feelings and the feelings of others before your own rights.”

 4. Keep your eyes up and your head down